VictorZhang2014/toutcas/README.md

 > Use it at your own risk

+# Theme of the Thesis
+> Burn-After-Use for Preventing Data Leakage through a Secure Multi-Tenant Architecture in Enterprise LLM

 # Citation
 @misc{VictorZhang2014ToutCas,\
   title={ToutCas: AI Personal Browser featured in Burn-After-Use, Never Data Persistence, Non-custodial Implementation},\
   author={VictorZhang2014},\
   year={2025},\
 }